mynamedaike/Data-Analysis-Using-R/hw04_tidy-data-and-joins.md

 | Europe    |  64.40850|  66.70307|  68.53923|  69.73760|  70.77503|  71.93777|  72.80640|  73.64217|  74.44010|  75.50517|  76.70060|  77.64860|
 | Oceania   |  69.25500|  70.29500|  71.08500|  71.31000|  71.91000|  72.85500|  74.29000|  75.32000|  76.94500|  78.19000|  79.74000|  80.71950|

+I think it is more difficult to make a plot with the spread data than with the tidy data.
+The only way I can think of is the method used in Activity \#2; however, it is cumbersome to do like that.

 Activity \#4

 -   In Window functions, we formed a tibble with 24 rows: 2 per year, giving the country with both the lowest and highest life expectancy (in Asia).
 Take that table (or a similar one for all continents) and reshape it so you have one row per year or per year \* continent combination.